Mai Kuraki: Philanthropy

 In March 2014, as a part of JICA's Nantokashinakya!
 Project, Kuraki visited Siem Reap, Cambodia to support the education system in Cambodia.
 After the visit, Kuraki started her own project with the support by JICA, called Minna de Cambodia ni Terakoya wo Tateyou!
 Project to found a school in Trei Nhoar, Puok District, Cambodia.
 Kuraki raised a fund by selling charity merchandises, raising a donation, and auctioning.
 In February 2016, the project was completed, and Trey Nhoar Community Learning Center, the first school in the village, was founded.
 The project was featured as a documentary television program titled Mai Kuraki Cambodia no Uta: Sore ga Yume no Hajimari ni naru.
 Her single, "Stand by You" (2014) was written based on her experience in the country.

+Personal life

+She is the eldest daughter of the Japanese movie director and actor, Isomi Yamasaki.
+In 2000, he published a book about Kuraki, containing photos from her childhood, however the book was not published with the approval of Kuraki herself.
+Isomi Yamasaki died of heart failure in 2020.

+Mai owns a dog called "Benito spero" (better known as "Benito"), a mix of Papillon and Toy Poodle, since 2022.
+She previously owned a Border Collie, named "Casper", which died in 2016 at the age of 14.
+The announcement of the dog's death has been made through her blog.